Digital Realty snaps up Telx

 A spokesperson says the deal won’t have any immediate impact on the Australia channel.

-A William Stein, Digital Realty’s chief executive, says the ‘transformative’ transaction is consistent with the company’s strategy of sourcing strategic and complementary assets to strengthen and diversify its data centre portfolio and expand its product mix and presence in the attractive colocation and interconnection space.
+A William Stein, Digital Realty’s chief executive, says the ‘transformative’ transaction is consistent with the company’s strategy of sourcing strategic and complementary assets to strengthen and diversify its data center portfolio and expand its product mix and presence in the attractive colocation and interconnection space.

 “Telx’s well-established colocation and interconnection businesses provide access to two rapidly-growing segments with long-standing customer relationships in top-tier metropolitan areas such as New York and Silicon Valley,” Stein says.